Bounding causal effects with an unknown mixture of informative and non-informative missingness: Estimation and inference

-\begin{remark} The second-order remainder term $\omega(\bX)$ given in Theorem \ref{thm:1} may involve more error products than are strictly required for specific bounds.
-The precise second-order remainder terms for individual estimators of each bound are given in Corollary \ref{corr:1} in Appendix \ref{app:proofs}. \end{remark}
+\begin{remark} The bound on the second-order remainder term $|R_2(\thetahat_\bc)|$ given in Theorem \ref{thm:1} may involve more error products than are strictly required for specific bounds.
+The precise second-order remainder terms for individual estimators of each bound are given in Corollary \ref{corr:2} in Appendix \ref{app:addtlres}. \end{remark}

 \begin{remark} Assuming $\etahat$ comes from an independent sample facilitates the statement of Theorem \ref{thm:1} but is not required, provided that cross-fitting is used to separate the estimation of nuisance functions from their evaluation in the influence function (see \cite{chernozhukov2018double}). \end{remark}